 Moved from paragraph 8.
-CZ and AT thought an absolute time period should be set.
-NL, PT and SI thought this paragraph 8 was superfluous or at least unclear.
+CZ and AT thought an absolute maximum time period should be set.
+NL, PT and SI thought this paragraph 3a was superfluous or at least unclear.
 Also RO thought that, if maintained, it should be moved to the end of the Regulation.

 DE and ES suggested to request the Board for an opinion.
 COM has pointed out that there can be no additional step in the Comitology procedure, in order to be in line with the Treaties and Regulation 182/2011.
+DE asked if a decision in paragraph 3a lasted forever.
+IE considered paragraph 3a providing necessary flexibility.
+CZ thought that new States should not be disadvantaged compared to those having received an adequacy decision under Directive 1995.